Circuit Folding: Scalable and Graph-Based Circuit Cutting via Modular Structure Exploitation: Evaluation

-{\bf Implementation and Experiment Settings}: We implement the \sol~ system with the following software: Python 3.10\cite{Python}, IBM Qiskit 1.02\cite{ibmQuantumComputing}, Qiskit-Addon-Cutting 0.6.0~\cite{qiskit-addon-cutting}, and Networkx 3.3\cite{NetworkX}.
+{\bf Implementation and Experiment Settings}: We implement the \sol with the following software: Python 3.10\cite{Python}, IBM Qiskit 1.02\cite{ibmQuantumComputing}, Qiskit-Addon-Cutting 0.9.0~\cite{qiskit-addon-cutting}, and Networkx 3.3\cite{NetworkX}.
 The classical components of \sol~ are executed on an AMD Ryzen 7 6800H processor running at 3.2 GHz.
-For the quantum side, we utilize quantum processors from IBM Qiskit Emulators, using fake providers (i.e., noise models derived from real machines): Auckland, Algiers, Toronto, SydneyV2, Peekskill, and Montreal.
+The quantum processors used are IBM Qiskit Emulators, using hardware calibration data from real machines including Auckland, Brisbane, CairoV2, Cusco, WashingtonV2, SydneyV2 and MontrealV2.

-To evaluate the accuracy of the reconstructed values, we compare the expected value of the $Z$-basis observable for all qubits in the original circuit with the values obtained by executing the subcircuits on the same quantum processing units (QPU) and reconstructing the expected value using Qiskit-Addon-Cutting.
-This is a commonly used metric to evaluate a quantum system.

-For runtime performance, Quantum Resource Overhead, and practical Quantum Resource Overhead, we compare \sol~ with other state-of-the-art circuit cutting techniques in the literature, specifically (1) Qiskit-Addon-Cutting~\cite{qiskit-addon-cutting} and (2) FitCut~\cite{kan2024scalable}, using the same input circuits(50-qubit to 190-qubit) on two qubit constraints(20-qubit and 25-qubit).